 * You can transfer your deposit balance toward a new tour/workshop up to one year.
 Please contact us immediately if you need to cancel your reservation.
 We strongly suggest all travelers to purchase travel insurance for the unforeseen circumstances that might impede you from traveling.

 Is there a surcharge by paying with credit card?

-There’s a small surcharge of 3% while paying with credit card.
-For your your convenience we accept credit card payments by Paypal.
+For your your convenience we accept credit card payments by Paypal and personal checks.